WWE Rumors: WWE Getting Rid Of Brand New Rule And Reinforcing The Brand Extension

 With the company not appearing to put much weight into that rule any longer, many superstars feel as if it will be gone soon.
 According to Sportskeeda, a lot of the talent in WWE believes that the “Wild Card Rule” is “quietly wrapping up” and will be gone after SummerSlam.

-The hiring of Paul Heyman and Eric Bischoff as the Executive Directors of Monday Night Raw and SmackDown Live, respectively, has a lot to do with this.
+The hiring of Paul Heyman and Eric Bischoff as the executive directors of Monday Night Raw and SmackDown Live, respectively, has a lot to do with this.
 Both of them are looking to direct their own brands in ways that will make them their own entity, and that is what WWE needs.

 Even though the “Wild Card Rule” made it easier for superstars to cross brands from one to the other, the stipulations usually weren’t followed.
-The rules have been constantly broken and it has simply appeared as if superstars are are merely showing up on whatever brand they want whenever they want.
+The rules have been constantly broken, and it has simply appeared as if superstars are merely showing up on whatever brand they want whenever they want.

-Right now, WWE hasn’t officially said anything about ending the “Wild Card Rule” but it seems logical and as if it is coming soon.
+Right now, WWE hasn’t officially said anything about ending the “Wild Card Rule,” but it seems logical and as if it is coming soon.
 Heyman and Bischoff are now in charge of Raw and SmackDown which has them building the shows in their own ways.
 The brand extension isn’t going anywhere anytime soon and as a matter of fact, it’s about to be strengthened.